TschuckMuck/rust-firmware/doc/src/intro.md

 # The YAK Keyboard
-The YAK keyboard is an DIY open source keyboard based on the famous GH60 Keyboard.
+The YAK keyboard is a DIY open source keyboard based on the famous GH60 Keyboard.

 ## About This Book
-explain structrue and purpose
+The purpose of the book is to document the tools and resources used to develop this keyboard, and to document the development structure that we use to develop the keyboard.

 ## YAK As a Platform Management Summary
 * ARM CortextM4